SigmaEval/SigmaEval/README.md

 ### A Note on Sample Size and Statistical Significance

+The `sample_size` determines the number of conversations to simulate for each `ScenarioTest`.
+It can be set globally in the `SigmaEval` constructor or on a per-scenario basis using the `.sample_size()` method.
+The scenario-specific value takes precedence.

 It is important to note that the `sample_size` plays a crucial role in the outcome of the hypothesis tests used by `SuccessRateEvaluator` and `RatingProportionEvaluator`.
 A larger sample size provides more statistical evidence, making it easier to detect a true effect.
 With very small sample sizes (e.g., less than 10), a test might fail to achieve statistical significance (i.e., pass) even if the observed success rate in the sample is 100%.
 This is the expected and correct behavior, as there isn't enough data to confidently conclude that the *true* success rate for the entire user population is above the minimum threshold.